yxudev/U-parking/README.md

 The details can be found in **Dockerfile_mvc**

-You can now run your dockerized micro-service with the following command:

-I've added a script in **ops** folder which helps to simplify the building process.
+You can now run your dockerized micro-service by clicking the script I've added in **ops** folder which helps to simplify the building process.

 #start container
 ```docker run --name garage-mvc -e PROFILES=${profiles} -e DB_SERVERNAME=${databaseUrl:databasePort/databaseName} -e DB_USERNAME=${username} -e DB_PASSWORD=${password} -e AWS_REGION=us-east-1  -p 8080:8080 garage-mvc```